Glennpedley/CluelessDevOps/README.md

 Added "uses: Glennpedley/CluelessDevOps@main"
 WORKS!
 But why cannot work without THIS line???
 Is this not in my own repository oledi? <br>
 Will figure this out in next few changes to codes along with what the "run: | echo Start!" is all about is possible.
 Deleted the cloned repositoy.
 Then not working?
 WTH has this got to do with the cloned repository?
+Thinking maybe cos I did not copy the "License" file over and somehow, it affected this?
+Coped the License file over.
+Let's see if this works.